Skip main navigation

 Overview

-State law protects workers from harassment in the workplace because of their race, color, creed, ancestry, national origin, age (40 and up), disability, sex, arrest or conviction record, marital status, sexual orientation, or membership in the military reserve.
+State law protects you from harassment in the workplace because of your ancestry, age (40 and older), arrest or conviction record, color, creed, disability, marital status, membership in the military reserve, national origin, race, sex, or sexual orientation.

 Harassment may include verbal abuse, epithets, and vulgar or derogatory language, display of offensive cartoons or materials, mimicry, lewd or offensive gestures, and telling of jokes offensive to the above protected class members.
 The behavior must be more than a few isolated incidents or casual comments.
 It involves a pattern of abusive and degrading conduct directed against a protected class member that is sufficient to interfere with their work or create an offensive and hostile work environment.